peter-fu/play-shiro/README.md

 In particular, Shiro assumes a stateful session strategy, which goes against Play's stateless application.
-Internally, Shiro uses a ThreadLocal to reference the session; shiro-web has a way of disabling session creation, but since Play isn't built on the Servlet model, I've gone in and stripped those bits out by hand.
-Which breaks everything.
+Internally, Shiro uses a ThreadLocal to reference the session; shiro-web has a way of disabling session creation, but since Play isn't built on the Servlet model, I've created analogues for Play that will never create a session.
+I tested it using Firefox, Safari and Chrome on my Macbook Pro, and was able to log in with different credentials on each browser, but this is not a guarantee of safety.

-It does compile though.
-I think.

 ### Starting